Social distancing with the Optimal Steps Model: Materials and methods

 We use the bottleneck scenario depicted in Figure \ref{fig:normalCrowd} with this consideration in mind.
 The bottleneck scenario covers both aspects, density and repulsion.
 We can directly observe what happens if the repulsion is too high.

 The scenario is set up as follows.
 The topography of the scenario is $12m$ wide and $65m$ long.
-The width of the corridor is $1.2m$ and its length is $5.0m$.
-100 agents are generated in the source on the right hand side (green box) and try to reach the target (orange box) on the left hand side.
+The length of the corridor is $5.0m$.
+We consider ten discrete corridor widths $c \in \{1.2m, 1.4m, 1.6m, ... , 3.0m\}$.
+100 agents are generated in the source on the right-hand side (green box) and try to reach the target (orange box) on the left-hand side.
 With these settings, the agents are close to each other in front of the bottleneck.
 The source is placed sufficiently far away from the corridor to exclude any effects of the spawning process on the observation area.
 We start to count contacts at simulation time $t=20s$ to exclude any contacts produced by the spawning process.
 The distance measure between two agents is the Euclidean distance between their center points.